NixPlatform/copay/README.md

 Copay implements a multisig wallet using [p2sh](https://en.bitcoin.it/wiki/Pay_to_script_hash) addresses.
 It supports multiple wallets, each with its own configuration, such as 3-of-5 (3 required signatures from 5 participant peers) or 2-of-3.
 To create a multisig wallet shared between multiple participants, Copay requires the extended public keys of all the wallet participants.
 Those public keys are then incorporated into the wallet configuration and combined to generate a payment address where funds can be sent into the wallet.
 Conversely, each participant manages their own private key and that private key is never transmitted anywhere.

 To unlock a payment and spend the wallet's funds, a quorum of participant signatures must be collected and assembled in the transaction.
 The funds cannot be spent without at least the minimum number of signatures required by the wallet configuration (2-of-3, 3-of-5, 6-of-6, etc.).
 Once a transaction proposal is created, the proposal is distributed among the wallet participants for each to sign the transaction locally.
-Finally, when the transaction is signed, the last signing participant will broadcast the transaction to the Bitcoin network.
+Finally, when the transaction is signed, the last signing participant will broadcast the transaction to the NIX network.

-Copay also implements [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) to generate new addresses for peers.
+Nix Copay also implements [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) to generate new addresses for peers.
 The public key that each participant contributes to the wallet is a BIP32 extended public key.
 As additional public keys are needed for wallet operations (to produce new addresses to receive payments into the wallet, for example) new public keys can be derived from the participants' original extended public keys.
 Once again, it's important to stress that each participant keeps their own private keys locally - private keys are not shared - and are used to sign transaction proposals to make payments from the shared wallet.

 For more information regarding how addresses are generated using this procedure, see: [Structure for Deterministic P2SH Multisignature Wallets](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki).

-## Copay Backups and Recovery
+## NIX Copay Backups and Recovery

-Since v1.2 Copay uses BIP39 mnemonics for backing up wallets.
+Since v1.2 NIX Copay uses BIP39 mnemonics for backing up wallets.
 The BIP44 standard is used for wallet address derivation.
 Multisig wallets use P2SH addresses, while non-multisig wallets use P2PKH.

 Information about backup and recovery procedures is available at: https://github.com/bitpay/copay/blob/master/backupRecovery.md

-Previous versions of Copay used files as backups.
+Previous versions of NIX Copay used files as backups.
 See the following section.

-It is possible to recover funds from a Copay Wallet without using Copay or the Wallet Service, check the [Copay Recovery Tool](https://github.com/bitpay/copay-recovery/tree/master).
+It is possible to recover funds from a NIX Copay Wallet without using NIX Copay or the Wallet Service, check the [Copay Recovery Tool](https://github.com/bitpay/copay-recovery/tree/master).

 ## Wallet Export Format

-Copay encrypts the backup with the [Stanford JS Crypto Library](http://bitwiseshiftleft.github.io/sjcl/).
+NIX Copay encrypts the backup with the [Stanford JS Crypto Library](http://bitwiseshiftleft.github.io/sjcl/).
 To extract the private key of your wallet you can go to settings, choose your wallet, click in "more options", then "wallet information", scroll to the bottom and click in "Extended Private Key".
 That information is enough to sign any transaction from your wallet, so be careful when handling it!

 The backup also contains the key `publicKeyRing` that holds the extended public keys of the Copayers.
 Depending on the key `derivationStrategy`, addresses are derived using [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) or [BIP45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki).
-Wallets created in Copay v1.2 and forward always use BIP44, all previous wallets use BIP45.
-Also note that since Copay version v1.2, non-multisig wallets use address types Pay-to-PublicKeyHash (P2PKH) while multisig wallets still use Pay-to-ScriptHash (P2SH) (key `addressType` at the backup):
+Wallets created in NIX Copay v1.2 and forward always use BIP44, all previous wallets use BIP45.
+Also note that since NIX Copay version v1.2, non-multisig wallets use address types Pay-to-PublicKeyHash (P2PKH) while multisig wallets still use Pay-to-ScriptHash (P2SH) (key `addressType` at the backup):

 | Copay Version | Wallet Type               | Derivation Strategy | Address Type |
 | ------------- | ------------------------- | ------------------- | ------------ |